 Sample available on request.

 Commissioned by the Bates College Gamelan Orchestra, We Are a Body of Water is an eight-movement piece that explores the profound connection between water, humanity, and our interconnectedness.
-Through a blend of traditional gamelan instruments, tabla, and cello, the composition delves into themes of climate change, border conflict, and social injustice.
+Blending traditional gamelan instruments with tabla, and cello, the composition delves into themes of climate change, border conflict, and social injustice.

 Click here to listen.
 Sample available on request.

-Commissioned by Palaver Strings, A Memory of Fire is inspired by the Shri Rudram, a Vedic text from India that Brahman's have been chanting for thousands of years.
-Adler re-imagined the melodic gestures without the use of any text.
+Commissioned by Palaver Strings, A Memory of Fire is inspired by the Vedic chant, the Shri Rudram.
+The piece is scored for string orchestra (or string quartet) and percussion, re-imagining the melodic gestures without the use of any text.
 Three note melodic permutations twist and travel, carried by a propulsive groove that invites the ensemble and audience into a sacred space.

 Click here to listen.
 Sample available on request.